Frequently Asked Questions – J.M.K. Innovation Prize

 Q: Can I be both an applicant and a volunteer reviewer?

 Yes!
-Applicants to the J.M.K.
-Innovation Prize are welcomed to also volunteer as a reviewer.
+We welcome applicants to the J.M.K.
+Innovation Prize to also volunteer as a reviewer.

-Yes, past applicants are welcomed to apply again for the J.M.K.
+Yes, past applicants are welcome to apply again for the J.M.K.
 Innovation Prize.

 Q: Do you accept international applications?